 This interview is with Kayla Sloan, virtual assistant, and creator of the online course 10KVA.
 I discovered Kayla through another blogger, and when I learned that she not only generates $10,000 a month as a VA, but teaches others how to do it too, I had to meet her and share her inspiring story with you.

 I hope you find this article helpful.
-If you want to take a deeper dive into how to earn more money as a virtual assistant, sign up here to listen to this free interview between me with Kayla.
+If you want to take a deeper dive into how to earn more money as a virtual assistant, click here to check out Kayla’s $10KVA course.

 Can you tell me little bit about your background, and how you became a virtual assistant (a.k.a.
 VA)?